hughbarney/pEmacs/README.md

 So far I have tested pEmacs on Ubuntu Linux but hope to follow up on Arch Linux and the Raspberry Pi Debain image at some point soon.

+All code here is public domain, same as I received it.

 *hughbarney@gmail.com February 2013*